 Matins:

-After the 9 Psalms, the V & R on page 406 for feasts outside of Paschaltide (first one), then pray “Our Father”
+After the 9 Psalms, the V & R for “In the season of Lent” on page 202, then pray “Our Father”

 Blessings & Readings: